 2. This mandate is based on article 11 of the Directive and has taken into consideration the Interpretative Documents(2) that serve as reference for the establishment of guidelines for ETAs.
-It serves to ensure the quality of ETA Guidelines for products, always with reference to the state of the art, with particular reference to the fitness of the products listed in annex 1 intended to be used for the construction of TIMBER FRAME AND LOG PREFABRICATED BUILDING KITS, enabling the works to satisfy the essential requirements set out in annex 1 of the Directive, provided that barriers to trade in these products exist and that the products fall within the scope of article 2.1 of the Directive;
+It serves to ensure the quality of ETA Guidelines for products, always with reference to the state of the art, with particular reference to the fitness of the products listed in annex 1 intended to be used in building works, enabling the works to satisfy the essential requirements set out in annex 1 of the Directive, provided that barriers to trade in these products exist and that the products fall within the scope of article 2.1 of the Directive;